featuremine/tutorials/market-data01-feedhandler/README.md

 You should see something like this
 ![trades](binance-view.png)

-The script is well documented and should be easy to follow.
+The script is well-documented and should be easy to follow.
 Please refer to Yamal documentation for additional information on [Yamal Python API](https://github.com/featuremine/yamal/blob/main/docs/YTP-Python-API.md).

 ### **Conclusion**

-By following this tutorial, you've built a blazing fast Binance feed server and utility to visualize the market data.
+By following this tutorial, you've built a blazing-fast Binance feed server and utility to visualize the market data.
 The integration of Yamal into your C++ application equips you with the potential to manage high-frequency data efficiently.
 Going forward, you can adapt this foundational codebase to cater to a broad spectrum of trading applications and analytics tools.
 Happy coding!

 ## **Feedback**